surachno/aem-protocol/docs/partner-pitch-limewire.md

 AI creation is iterative.

 AEM tracks:
-- how many edits were made
+- how many trusted edits were made
-- whether those edits were trusted
-- whether the chain is intact
+- whether the chain is still intact
+- whether the asset began inside a trusted AI generation path or entered externally

 This aligns directly with:
 - remixing
 - prompt iteration
 - collaborative creation
+- marketplace reuse

 ---